-Seili. nouis
+Sem.
+Hours

-AUMT 1305 Introduction to Automotive
+AUMT 1301 Introduction & Theory of Automotive

 Technology

 3

-AUMT 2428 Automotive
+AUMT 1419 Automotive Engine

-Service
+Repair

 4

 AUMT 1407 Automotive Electrical

 Systems

 4

 AUMT 1410 Automotive Brake

 Systems

 4

 Capstone Experience: After successful completion of the basic certificate, the student will have mastered the skills necessary to obtain employment in the automotive industry and be eligible to take the Automotive Service Excellence (ASE) exam for automotive brakes upon successful employment and experience for two years.